 Stop using Sudafed PE Congestion and talk to a doctor if you have nervousness, sleeplessness, or dizziness.
 Also stop using this product and talk to a doctor if your symptoms occur with a fever or they don't get better within 7 days.

-Keep out of reach of children.
-In the case of an overdose, get medical help or contact a Poison Control Center right away (1-800-222-1222).
+Keep Sudafed PE Congestion out of the reach of children.
+In the event of an overdose, obtain medical help or contact a poison control center immediately.

-What are the possible side effects of Sudafed PE Congestion?Side effects cannot be anticipated.
+What are the possible side effects of this medication?Side effects cannot always be anticipated.
 If any develop or change in intensity, tell your doctor as soon as possible.
 Only your doctor can determine if it is safe for you to continue taking this drug.

-How should I store Sudafed PE Congestion?Store at room temperature.
+How should I store this medication?Store at room temperature.